charity-web/NCAAGameHighlights/README.md

-**Project Description**: This project uses RapidAPI to obtain NCAA game highlights using a Docker container and uses AWS Media Convert to convert the media file.
+**Project Description**: This project uses RapidAPI to fetch NCAA highlights in a Docker container, then converts them with AWS MediaConvert.

 **FEATURES**